dr-jgsmith/Disaster-Impact-Analysis-System/REFACTORING_COMPLETE.md

 ```

 **Benefits of new way:**
-- More explicit about phenomenon type
+- More explicit about event type
 - Better auto-completion in IDEs
 - Easier to extend
 - Cleaner separation of concerns